 This is the complete guide to limit Omaha high low poker.
-There are 4 sections on this page; to navigate this guide please use the menu on the right hand side to skip to the relevant section you are interested in, or read to the bottom of the section to continue to the next.
+There are four sections on this page; to navigate this guide please use the menu on the right hand side to skip to the relevant section you are interested in, or read to the bottom of the section to continue to the next.
+Read on to learn how to play Omaha poker and find out the rules of Omaha.

 Texas Hold 'Em is all the rage at the moment.
 More than 95% of poker that is televised is Hold 'Em, usually no limit, but occasionally if you're lucky there will be a limit game on.